THOMASELOVE/500-2021/classes/class02/README.md

     - The deck continues with additional material that we'll discuss in our class session.
 - As always, Dr. Love will be available for the 10 minutes before and 15 minutes after this session for informal "office hours".
 If you need help with anything, please email us!

+## Announcements

+1. All of [the talks from rstudio::global(2021)](https://rstudio.com/resources/rstudioglobal-2021/) are now available to watch.

 ## References from Today's Class

 Articles posted on our [Sources page](https://github.com/THOMASELOVE/500-2021/blob/master/sources/README.md)